Moduli of Gorenstein Q-homology projective planes: Elliptic fibrations on Enriques surfaces

 \begin{proof} Moduli of Enriques surfaces are governed by the covering K3 surfaces.
 Denote the Enriques surface with root type $R$ of rank $9$ by $Y$ and the K3 cover by $X$.
 By what we have said before, we have an embedding

 On the other hand, $X$ is automatically algebraic as there is another embedding

 Since $R^2$ is negative-definite of rank $18$ while $\Num(Y)$ is hyperbolic, we find that $\rho(X)\geq 19$.
-It is known from the theory of lattice polarised K3 surfaces, that such K3 surfaces come in 1-dimensional families. \end{proof}
+It is known from the theory of lattice polarized K3 surfaces, that such K3 surfaces come in 1-dimensional families. \end{proof}

 We are now in the position to record the properties of elliptic fibrations on Enriques surfaces relevant for our purposes.
 Beforehand, we point out another important difference to K3 surfaces next to the subtleties involving $(-2)$-classes: for a half-pencil $E$, only $|2E|$ will induce an elliptic fibration, but not $|E|$.